 A can-do mentality and pro-business attitude is deep-rooted throughout the Netherlands’ culture.
 With 50% of the country’s GDP being derived internationally, the presence of internationals is generally viewed as positive.
 This is particularly true of the TopDutch region city of Groningen, where 71% of people agreeing with this statement puts it in the top 5 in European cities according to research commissioned by the European Commission.

-The Netherlands excels on the Global Innovation Index with a number 1 ranking in business sophistication, number 2 ranking in knowledge & technology outputs and number 3 ranking in creative outputs.
+The Netherlands excels on the Global Innovation Index with a number 1 ranking in knowledge absorption, number 2 ranking in online creativity and number 3 ranking in regulatory quality.

 High quality of life, happy society